History of Indonesia: Sultanate of Mataram

-The Sultanate of Banten
+Sultanate of Banten

 In 1524–25, Sunan Gunung Jati from Cirebon, together with the armies of Demak Sultanate, seized the port of Banten from the Sunda kingdom, and established The Sultanate of Banten.
 This was accompanied by Muslim preachers and the adoption of Islam amongst the local population.
 At its peak in the first half of the 17th century, the Sultanate lasted from 1526 to 1813 AD.
 The Sultanate left many archaeological remains and historical records.

-Colonial era
+European colonization

 Beginning in the 16th century, successive waves of Europeans—the Portuguese, Spanish, Dutch and English—sought to dominate the spice trade at its sources in India and the 'Spice Islands' (Maluku) of Indonesia.
 This meant finding a way to Asia to cut out Muslim merchants who, with their Venetian outlet in the Mediterranean, monopolised spice imports to Europe.
 Astronomically priced at the time, spices were highly coveted not only to preserve and make poorly preserved meat palatable, but also as medicines and magic potions.

-The arrival of Europeans in South East Asia is often regarded as the watershed moment in its history.
-Other scholars consider this view untenable, arguing that European influence during the times of the early arrivals of the 16th and 17th centuries was limited in both area and depth.
-This is in part due to Europe not being the most advanced or dynamic area of the world in the early 15th century.
-Rather, the major expansionist force of this time was Islam; in 1453, for example, the Ottoman Turks conquered Constantinople, while Islam continued to spread through Indonesia and the Philippines.
-European influence, particularly that of the Dutch, would not have its greatest impact on Indonesia until the 18th and 19th centuries.